highlight/highlight/docs-content/getting-started/fullstack-frameworks/next-js/3_app-router.md

 ## Client Instrumentation

 This sections adds session replay and frontend error monitoring to Highlight.
 This implementation requires React 17 or greater.
-If you're behind on React versions, follow our [React.js docs](../../3_client-sdk/1_reactjs.md)

 - Check out this example [environment variables](./7_advanced-config.md#environment-variables) set up for the `CONSTANTS` import.
 - Add `HighlightInit` to your `layout.tsx` file.